Learn all about the Ethereum network, including where to buy its ETH token and how to use it.

 - Take DAO tokens from user and give back ETH from DAO to user.

 - Register the transaction in the blockchain and update the DAO token count.

 The hack was simple in hindsight: inject a step between step 1 and step 2 above where, before the transaction gets registered, the DAO would give the same user more ETH for the same tokens.

 This hack cost the DAO $50 million worth of ETH and caused the value of ETH to plummet from $20.17 to $11.52 in 48 hours.

 This is also when Ethereum Classic was born.

-Ethereum Classic, ETC, is a fork of Ethereum, ETH, which came about as a result of the way the developers and community behind Ethereum decide to handle the DAO attack.
+Ethereum Classic (ETC) is a fork of Ethereum (ETH) that came about as a result of the way the developers and community behind Ethereum decide to handle the DAO attack.

 When developing a project, open source or closed, software developers often keep their code in one central location to avoid confusion and mismatched files.
 Other developers can modify and change these files, creating branches, then the changes are merged into what’s called the main branch, the original trunk.